 Grateful people have a higher sense of self-worth.
 Once you start to recognise the contributions that other people have made to your life and in turn realise that other people have seen the value in you to make those contributions, you can transform the way you see yourself.
 You’re more likely to be motivated to do something for yourself when you show yourself kindness.

 As per the exercise at the start of this article, write down your overall goal and identify the steps you need to achieve it, and every day make sure your little choices move you in the right direction.
 If you get stuck, ask yourself: is what I’m about to do going to move me towards my ideal life or away from it?
 And that may just be enough to keep you going!

-Dr Audrey Tang is a chartered psychologist, mental health and wellness expert and author of new book The Leader’s Guide to Resilience
+Dr Audrey Tang is a chartered psychologist and the author of The Leader’s Guide to Resilience